evillan0315/web-terminal-frontend/README.md

 A React-based frontend application for interacting with the `node-websocket` terminal server.

+This project was generated using the Codejector LLM Code Generator

 ## Features

 -   **Interactive Terminal**: Powered by XTerm.js, providing a full-featured pseudo-terminal experience.